Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Representing actual powers for two-agent frames

-\item \textbf{Make all Group~1 names of $b$ satisfy the GCI-condition.} Proceed analogously for Group~1 actions of $b$ not yet satisfying the GCI-condition. \emph{Here we only pair such actions of $b$ with Group~2 actions of $a$.}
+\item \textbf{Make all Group~1 names of $b$ satisfy the GCI-condition.} Proceed analogously for Group~1 actions of $b$ not yet satisfying the GCI-condition. \emph{Here we only pair such actions of $b$ with Group~2 actions of $a$.
+Again, the pairing is safe in this step.}

 \item \textbf{Make all Group~2 names of $a$ satisfy the GCI-condition.} Proceed analogously. \emph{Here we only pair such actions of $a$ with Group~3 actions of $b$.
-Note that the pairing is safe.}
+Again, the pairing is safe in this step.}

 \item \textbf{Make all Group~2 names of $b$ satisfy the GCI-condition.} Proceed analogously. \emph{Here we only pair such actions of $b$ with Group~3 actions of $a$.
-Note that the pairing is safe.}
+Again, the pairing is safe in this step.}

 \item \textbf{Make all Group~3 names of $a$ satisfy the GCI-condition.} Proceed analogously. \emph{Note that at this point, no Group~1 action of $b$ has been paired with a Group~3 action of $a$.
 Here we only pair Group~3 actions of $a$ with Group~1 actions of $b$.
-Note that the pairing is safe.}
+Again, the pairing is safe in this step.}

 \item \textbf{Make all Group~3 names of $b$ satisfy the GCI-condition.} Proceed analogously. \emph{Note that at this point, no Group~1 action of $a$ has been paired with a Group~3 action of $b$.
 Here we only pair Group~3 actions of $b$ with Group~1 actions of $a$.
-Note that the pairing is safe.}
+Again, the pairing is safe in this step.}

 \end{enumerate}